osm2pgsql-dev/osm2pgsql/gazetteer/README.txt

 Hardware
 ========

 For a full planet install you will need a minimum of 250GB of hard disk space.
 On the OSM Nominatim server (http://wiki.openstreetmap.org/wiki/Servers/katie) the initial import (osm2pgsql) takes around 30 hours.

 The rest of the indexing process takes approximately 10 days using both processors in parallel.

 POSTGRESQL VERSION
 ==================
 Please be aware that various problems have been found running Nominatim on PostgreSQL 8.4.
-It is currently recomended to use PostgreSQL 8.3 althought there are some reports that version 9.0 might have resolved the issues.
+It is currently recomended to use PostgreSQL 8.3 although there are some reports that version 9.0 might have resolved the issues.

 Operation
 =========